 The latest Town Centre Health Check for Kilmarnock is now open online and will run until 30 September.
 Commenting on the process, Councillor Jim Roberts, Cabinet Member for Economy and Infrastructure said: “Our town centres in East Ayrshire have received substantial investment in recent years, from improvements made to Galston town centre through the Conservation Area Regeneration Scheme (CARS) to the redevelopment of the Glaisnock Centre in Cumnock to provide new shop units built in a sympathetic style.

-The survey is available on the East Ayrshire Council website and runs from 1 to 30 September
+The survey is available on the East Ayrshire Council website consultation page and runs from the 1 to the 30 September